sciZer0/7/v/README.md

 *More on the above below*.

-This paper proposes an idea of a new blockchain protocol that allows a blockchain to be simultaneously
+This paper proposes an idea of a new blockchain protocol that allows a blockchain in the long run to be simultaneously

 * highly-decentralized
 * highly-sustainable